What is the difference between a stray cat and a feral cat?

 Feral cats typically live with a group of related cats known as a colony.
 The colony occupies and defends a specific territory where food (a restaurant dumpster, a person who feeds them) and shelter (beneath a porch, in an abandoned building) are available.

-How do feral cats survive, find food, stay warm, etc.?
+How do feral cats survive?

-Many don't survive.
-If they do survive, their lives aren't easy without human caretakers.
+Feral cats are always struggling to find food and shelter.
+Many don’t survive.
+If they do survive, their lives aren’t easy without human caretakers.

 Females may become pregnant as young as 4 to 5 months of age and may have 2 to 3 litters a year.
 Being pregnant so young and so often, and having and nursing kittens, is even more stressful on female cats who are struggling to survive.
 More than half of the kittens are likely to die.